Go Back

 In the worst-case scenario for the U.S., Erin would be guided directly onshore, packing high winds, flooding rain and storm surge flooding.

 As Erin strengthens, it is likely to grow in size.
-This sprawl will act like a plunger on the Atlantic, causing large swells to propagate for hundreds of miles.
+This sprawl will act like a giant plunger on the Atlantic, causing large swells that will propagate outward from the center for hundreds of miles.
+Depending on how strong and big Erin becomes, deep-sea swells could reach 50 feet or more.

 As swells approach coastal areas, waves in the surf zone along with returning currents, known as rip currents, will grow in strength and number.